 Why’s it so expensive?
 I have no idea.
-But, to be fair, I’m pretty sure I was eating $20 worth in breakfasts alone (never leave me unnatttended with an all-you-can-eat buffet).
+But, to be fair, I’m pretty sure I was eating $20 worth of those free breakfasts alone (never leave me unattended with an all-you-can-eat buffet).
 Also, I might have taken like 15 pairs of earplugs.

-Regardless, this is “The Broke Backpacker” and I do feel like we have the core tenet of the budget backpacking lifestyle to uphold (an artform very close to my heart), so here’s a few budget backpacking tips in case you do choose to stay at Abraham Hostels.
+Regardless, this is “The Broke Backpacker” and I do feel like we have the core tenet of the budget backpacking lifestyle to uphold (an artform very close to my heart), so here are a few budget backpacking tips in case you do choose to stay at Abraham Hostels.

 Budget Tips for Abraham Hostels:

-- Abuse that free food – Overeat hard on breakfast.
+- Abuse that free food – Overeat hard on a very good breakfast.
 That’ll carry you through to dinner nicely.
 Combine that with a felafel pita for your dinner and I was spending 15 shekels a day.
 There’s cheap food even in Tel Aviv.

 - Dumpster dive – Jerusalem is good but Tel Aviv is an absolute gold mine!
 It’s not just food either; I replaced half my wardrobe in Tel Aviv.

 - For the drinkers – Happy hour is the time or stick to Arak or Tubi mixed with soda water.
 It’s the best-value way to get hammered.
 Tubi gives you a little extra kick too.